skienzmatishun/rippreport/content/p/sunday-sermon/index.md

   llm_score: 65
   recency_score: 20.245041755990528
   rank: 10
+summary: In our election analysis of the Baldwin County legislative delegation, we uncover how Senator Chris Elliott steers taxpayer cash to political allies.
+Elliott arranged a shadowy $867,000 lease with Bay Minette Mayor Bob Wills while dodging DUI trouble and serving Catalyst bosses.
+Citizens must hold these corrupt officials accountable at the ballot box to stop the blatant theft of public funds.
 ---
 Everyone is in church today, including the members of the Baldwin County Legislative Delegation.
 They all profess to be God fearing Christians, this is a must to be elected in Alabama.
 This is a new delegation with some newly elected members.
 You would think the delegation members would be anxious to put the best foot forward after being elected by their constituents.